-Isabel Coixet claims that came up with the idea of Rinko Kikuchi's character when she was promoting The Secret Life of Words in Tokio.
-Coixet was taking pictures on a walk through the city.
+Isabel Coixet claims that she came up with the idea of Rinko Kikuchi's character while promoting The Secret Life of Words (2005) in Tokyo.
+Coixet was taking pictures during a walk through the city.
 She arrived at a fish market and tried to take one of a girl who was cleaning fish.
-The girl refused to get photographed, so Coixet started imagining possible reasons.
+The girl refused to get photographed, so Coixet started imagining possible reasons for that refusal.
 See more »

 After David joins Ryu at the Love Hotel after cutting his hand, Rinko Kikuchi (Ryu) is laying on a couch.
 Her shoulder is covered in the two close ups but largely uncovered after the cut where the camera is further from her.
 See more »